Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Units.md

 ```

 A **Unit Category** represents a set of units that are *compatible* in the sense they can be
-used to represent the same physical quantity.
-Each Unit Category defines exactly one
+used to represent the same physical quantity and can be converted between each other.
+Each Unit
-**Reference Unit**.
-This should be the SI unit, if applicable, or similar well-known unit if
+Category defines exactly one **Reference Unit**.
+This should be the SI unit, if applicable, or
-SI units are not available for the corresponding physical quantity.
-The name of a unit category
+contain a **derivation** from SI units, or similar well-known unit if SI units are not available
+for the corresponding physical quantity.
+If a derivation does not exist, it is assumed that the
+reference unit is a **base unit**.
+The name of a unit category should be a human-readable string
-should be a human-readable string that describes the physical quantity represented by the units.
+that describes the physical quantity represented by the units.
+It is not used in unit conversion,
-It is not used in unit conversion or communication, and is available only for documentation
+communication, or user interfaces.
+It is available only for documentation purposes.
-purposes.

-Each **Unit** is represented by a unique Unit object associated with its Unit Category.
-The
+After the reference unit, the Unit Category can define any number of additional Units.
+There are
+two types: The regular **Unit** and the **Compound Unit**.
+Each unit is referenced to by its
-unit is defined by its name, which should correspond to the short-hand form used when expressing
+name, which should correspond to the short-hand form used when expressing physical quantities,
-physical quantities, for example `m` for meters, `g` for grams, `s` for seconds, etc.
+for example `m` for meters, `g` for grams, `s` for seconds, etc.

-Each Unit defines a set of [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation)
+Normal Unit objects define a set of [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation)
 **Operations** that converts a value expressed using the unit, to the corresponding value
 expressed using the reference unit associated with the unit category.
 The Reverse Polish
 Notation used in the conversion definition allows us to define the conversion without having